H2X vs Spreadsheets

 Why are engineers using spreadsheets?

-The use of spreadsheets in the engineering calculation processes emerged primarily due to the fact engineers needed a solution that was quicker, easier to use and less prone to error than a traditional pen and paper approach.
+The use of spreadsheets, pipe volume calculator and Pressure Drop Calculator in the engineering calculation processes emerged primarily due to the fact engineers needed a solution that was quicker, easier to use and less prone to error than a traditional pen and paper approach.

 Originally designed for tabulating basic accounting and finance figures, Excel has evolved to include a range of functionality that has made it a standard tool within engineering.
 As a result, many engineers are continuing to use Excel for their calculations out of convenience.